Insites Docs Instance DataManaging DataLinking Databases Together

 • Data Source (Multiple): Saves values as an Array and saves multiple values per field.
 Used to set relations.

-1. Select Databases on the main menu.
+1. Select Data from the main menu.

-2. Go to All Databases.
+2. Select Databases.

 4. Navigate to the 'Fields' tab.

-7. Press SAVE to finalise your changes.
+8. Select SAVE to finalize your changes.

 Conceptual example